Alicepinch/everything-vegan/TESTING.md

 # Testing

-### 404 & 500 & 403:
+### 404, 500 & 403 Errors:

 If a user tries to access a page that is non existent then they will be directed to the custom 404 page.
 On this page there is a CTA that redirects the user back to the homepage.
-I have forced this error by typing a wrong url into the bar.
+I have forced this error by typing a wrong URL into the bar.

-In case of an internal server error occuring then a 500 error page has also been implemented.
+In case of an internal server error occurring then a 500 error page has also been implemented.
 This looks similar to the 400 error page and has a CTA for users to click back to the homepage.

-If a method is not allowed on some of the functions but for example a user tries to access a URL that only has a POST function then they will be displayed with a 403 Method not allowed error.
+If a method is not allowed on some of the functions but for example a user tries to access a URL that only has a POST function, then they will be displayed with a 403 Method not allowed error.

 ![404 Error page](/docs/testing/errors/404-error-page.gif)
 ![500 Error page](/docs/testing/errors/500-server-error-page.png)
 ![405 Error page](/docs/testing/errors/405-method-error-page.png)